2017 CONFERENCE (March 3)

 The Iowa State Conference on Race and Ethnicity (ISCORE) offers a professional development opportunity for all faculty, professional and merit staff.
 These sessions provide a structured environment to enhance your understanding and sensitivity to cultural differences.
 Many of the sessions will focus on providing tools to improve employee interactions and create inclusive workspaces.

 Please note: that the pre-conference is open to faculty and staff only.
-If you are a student and would like to register for ISCORE, please visit the ISCORE full conference registration page.

 ABOUT ISCORE AND NCORE